NetMQ/NetMQ.ReactiveExtensions/README.md

 subject2.OnNext(42); // We are publishing, automatically reuses the shared transport.
 ```

-However, if a *second process* attempts to publish to the same endpoint, then this endpoint will already be in use, and an exception will be thrown, e.g.
+However, if a **second process** attempts to publish to the same endpoint, then this publisher endpoint will already be in use, and an exception will be thrown, e.g.

 ```csharp
 // Process 1